 In October 2018, the GOI filed a petition to the High Court of Delhi in India seeking to set aside the final award issued by the tribunal and uphold the opinion of the dissenting member of the tribunal.
-Hearings on the dispute are continuing.
+A decision on the petition was issued in May 2023 dismissing the appeal by the GOI.

-Under the terms of the D6 settlement agreement, Niko NECO, the Company's indirect subsidiary that previously held an interest in the D6 Block, retained exposure to the above noted disputes.
+Under the terms of the D6 settlement agreement, Niko NECO retained exposure to the above noted disputes.
 In the Company's opinion, it is more likely than not that the above noted disputes will not result in an outflow of resources embodying economic benefits from the Company.